Welcome

 is a must.
 Caddo is great to see from the banks, but to really see,

 feel and absorb Caddo, get in a boat.
-Boat tours are available at

 Spatterdock